3 farmers run over by PWD official's vehicle in Kanpur | Business

 Pandey was on his way to Ayodhya after dropping the junior engineer's family in Sikandara in Kanpur Dehat when he lost control of the vehicle on the Lucknow-Etawah road and ran over Surendra Singh (62), Ahibaran Singh (63) and Ghaseete Yadav (65), police said.

-The three elderly farmers, all residents of Billhaur, were standing ont he side of the road to take care of their orchards, they said, adding that all three died on the spot.
+The three elderly farmers, all residents of Billhaur, died on the spot.

-"We suspect that Pandey was driving the vehicle rashly and negligently when the fatal accident took place, '' the SHO said.
+"We suspect that Pandey was driving the vehicle negligently when the fatal accident took place, '' the SHO said.

-The accused driver who fled from the spot after the accident, leaving the damaged SUV car behind, was later arrested, he said.
+The accused driver fled from the spot after the accident, leaving the damaged SUV behind.
+He was later arrested, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)